AI-Powered Observations for Nebraska Principals

 Observation Requirements

 Nebraska Rule 10 requires every district to maintain a written evaluation policy for certificated employees that defines the duration and frequency of observations for both probationary and permanent teachers.
-However, the state does not mandate a specific number of observations or prescribe a single evaluation framework.
+Under Neb.
+Rev. Stat.
+79-828, probationary certificated employees must be evaluated at least once each semester, based on actual classroom observation for an entire instructional period.
 Districts must evaluate teachers on instructional performance, classroom organization and management, and personal and professional conduct.
 Probationary teachers serve a three-year period before earning tenure.

 Framework Spotlight